-Our goal is to graduate professionals who are trained and ready to make an immediate impact in SOC/NOC Administration, Vulnerability Assessment, Forensics, Incident Response and Penetration Testing roles.
+Our goal is to graduate professionals who are trained and ready to make an immediate impact in SOC/NOC Administration, Vulnerability Assessment, Forensics, Incident Response and junior Penetration Testing roles.
 Many of our candidates are suited for client-facing consultant or program manager roles.

-We invite our employer partners to recruit from our program and support them with the sourcing, vetting, training, and certifications, allowing them to focus on the interviewing and hiring.
+We invite our employer partners to recruit from our program and support them with the sourcing, vetting, and training, allowing them to focus on the interviewing and hiring.
 Our aim is to provide our hiring partners with job ready candidates who are trained to secure a company network from day one.
 See the ‘Our Services’ section for our additional sourcing and training solutions.

 Learn from industry professionals and develop a comprehensive view of the cybersecurity field.